Devesh Rx Logo

 Button(onClick = {

-val intent = Intent(context, MyForegroundService::class.java)
+val intent = Intent(this, MyForegroundService::class.java).apply {

 }